 I obtained my certificate through an online TEFL course with itoi.
 My course also included a 20 hour classroom teaching module where I travelled to my capital city (London) for the session.
 During the whole course I felt continually supported and it was great to meet others also completing the course.
 My 140 hour certificate took me two months to complete (whilst working full time).
 There are other platforms out there but I have personally used itoi and recommend them.

 Their courses include teaching one to one, teaching young learners, teaching teenagers, lesson planning, awareness of grammar, and becoming an online teacher.

-If you don’t have a degree, you can take a Level 3 online TEFL course for teaching in less competitive locations where a lower standard of English is accepted or a Level 5 course for native English speakers with a higher entry.
+If you don’t have a degree, you can take one of the Level 3 online TEFL courses for teaching in less competitive locations where a lower standard of the English language is accepted or a Level 5 course for native English speakers with a higher entry.
 Their certification to teach English abroad are recognised by employers across the world.
 Courses vary between 120 and 320 hours.
 In less than a month you could be applying for teaching jobs abroad!

 How To Teach English Online

 You don’t have to go all the way to Nepal to teach with the internet at our fingertips.
 There are various platforms that you can join to be able to teach English online.
 These platforms allow you to teach in Asia without leaving your desk.
 Some of these do require qualifications to teach English online.